Find Trade Colleges

 $3,200 Yearly Tuition & Fees (In-State

-The total student population at Little Big Horn College is 211, which includes 157 full-time undergraduates.
+There are 211 students at Little Big Horn College in total, 157 are full-time undergraduates.
 The school has a student-to-faculty ratio of 14 to 1.

 The early-career average earnings of bachelor’s-degree holders from Little Big Horn College is $20,545.